 The pros certainly outweigh the cons in my opinion – a quieter, more peaceful Milford Sound is more attractive to me.
 Plus, you may even spot a dusting of snow on the peaks surrounding the sound if you’re lucky.

 What to Bring With You/What to Pack

 - Wet weather gear – this is the ‘rainiest place in New Zealand’ after all.
 Also, good hiking boots are a must, particularly for the Lady Bowen Falls track.

 - Insect repellant – the sandflies here (yes, even in the cold winter months) can be a pain.
 These sandflies are particularly prevalent on the Milford Foreshore Walk and the Lady Bowen Falls track

 - A good camera – the photo opportunities at the 8th wonder of the world are endless.
-My personal favorite photo spots here being the Milford Swing, Lady Bowen Falls, Mitre Peak from your cruise, and sunrise on your kayak tour
+My personal favorite photo spots here are the Milford Swing, Lady Bowen Falls, Mitre Peak from your cruise, and sunrise on your kayak tour

 - Bring snacks and water – the restaurants and stores in the area may have limited opening hours so it’s best to be prepared.
 Plus, they can be pricey!